 Diffusion & Dotting: Low-quality strips can produce visible LED “dotting.”
 High-density strips paired with proper diffusers ensure a smooth, continuous glow.

 Colour Temperature: Warm white (2700K–3000K) typically works best in residential environments, maintaining comfort and cohesion.
-Understanding how colour temperature shapes atmosphere is essential when coordinating lighting across multiple zones.
+Learn more in our guide to colour temperature.

 Recessed vs Surface Profiles: Recessed profiles offer the cleanest visual result but require early planning during construction.
 Surface-mounted channels provide flexibility for retrofit projects while still maintaining continuity.